Dijo-404/P.E.E.R/QUICKSTART.md

 1. Open Chrome or Edge
 2. Navigate to `http://localhost:5173`
-3. You should see the Vidyut Bandhu dashboard!
+3. You should see the P.E.E.R dashboard!

 ## Building for Production